VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 done
 ```

+You may also be interested in [Funky](https://github.com/bbugyi200/funky) or [Direnv](https://direnv.net) for having scripts that load/unload when you enter and leave a folder in the terminal

 ## Alternative Shells

 When we installed arch we actually changed the default shell from bash to zsh, but there are other options such as fish, csh, and xonsh among others